Abhishekji-Dumala/Control-Website-Python-/README.md

 # Control-Website-Python

-# Team Unity made web controller using Python language.
+# Made web controller using Python language.
 ![](ControlWebsite.gif)
 With openCV python we made a project that helps the user easily to navigate through the website like 1.Scroll Up - Gesture 1